 Science fiction books have never really been my thing, but I had a surprisingly good time searching out and reading titles for this list of science fiction books for kids.
-It’s fair to say I have a new-found appreciation for the genre.
-A few of these my older son read in my stead, but I stand by his recommendations!
+It's fair to say I have a new-found appreciation for the genre.
+A few of these my middle school aged son read in my stead, but I stand by his recommendations!

 When I began, I had to answer the question, "What is science fiction?
 And how is it different from fantasy?"
 I decided for this list that I would include books that feature action that somehow deal with aliens and outer space, and/or fantastical science in a realistic setting.
 To qualify as a science fiction book it had to be something a bit more than magical fantasy.
 You will find some interesting variety in both the contemporary and the classic science fiction books for kids on this list.
 (Note: book covers and titles are affiliate links.)